La Union Del Pubelo Entero v. Ross

 This case is pending in the U.S. District Court for the District of Maryland.

-Twenty-three Asian-American and Latino groups are suing Commerce Secretary Wilbur Ross, the Department of Commerce, the Acting Director of the Census Bureau, and the Census Bureau for the Commerce Department’s decision to add a citizenship question to the 2020 Census.
-The plaintiffs allege the addition of the question will discourage Latinos, Asian-Americans, and noncitizens from responding to the census form, and result in a disproportionate undercount, consequently diluting their political representation and federal funding to their communities.
+Twenty-five Asian-American, African-American, Native-American, Latino, and immigrant groups are suing Commerce Secretary Wilbur Ross, the Department of Commerce, the Acting Director of the Census Bureau, and the Census Bureau for the Commerce Department’s decision to add a citizenship question to the 2020 Census.
+The plaintiffs allege the addition of the question will discourage Latinos, Asian-Americans, African-Americans, Native Americans, and noncitizens from responding to the census form, and result in a disproportionate undercount, consequently diluting their political representation and federal funding to their communities.

 The plaintiffs are asking the court to declare the citizenship question is unauthorized by the Constitution and violates the APA.
 The plaintiffs are also asking the court to enjoin the Commerce Department and the Census Bureau from including the citizenship question on the 2020 Census.